gvwilson/thirdbit/_posts/2021/2021-09-13-iq-and-personality-tests.md

 year: 2021
 ---

-Not long ago I interviewed for a community manager position with <strike>a company that's pretty well known in open source</strike> Canonical.
+Not long ago I interviewed for a community manager position with Canonical.
 They opened by asking me to write paragraph-length answers to some fairly innocuous questions, but in the second round, they asked me to do an IQ test and a personality profile test.